mahes-a/StagingBuild/README.md

         }
       }

-**Create an Azure Bot and make HTTP Post requests to real-time inference endopint that hosts Llama-2-7b-chat model with built in Azure AI Content Safety**
+**Create an Azure Bot and make HTTP Post requests to real-time inference endpoint that hosts Llama-2-7b-chat model with built in Azure AI Content Safety**

 - Open Bot Framework Composer , and create an Empty Bot and name it according to your needs and create the bot